USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <outputtimestep value="Hour"/>
 ```

-The element **outputtimestep** is a required element for a MOVES runspec.
+The element **outputtimestep** is a required element for a MOVES RunSpec.
 This element sets the degree of temporal aggregation of the model output.
 The **outputtimestep** element has only one attribute: *value*.

 Valid entries for *value* are:

-* Hour - aggregate by each hour
+* Hour - results are not aggregated and are reported for each hour in the RunSpec
-* 24-Hour Day - aggregate over a full 24 hour day
+* 24-Hour Day - aggregate results over a full 24-hour day for a typical weekend day (dayID 2) or weekday day (dayID 5)
-* Portion of Week - aggregate by weekday/weekend
+* Portion of Week - aggregate results by weekday and weekend portions of the week.
+Specifically, results for dayID 2 will be emissions for a typical 2-day weekend and results for dayID 5 will be emissions for a typical 5-day work week.
+This is equivalent to selecting 24-Hour Day and multiplying the weekend day results by 2 and the weekday day results by 5.
 * Month - aggregate by month
 * Year - aggregate by calendar year